SaiNikhil26/Smoking-Predictor/README.md

 ## Model Overview

-This Model is designed as a Random Forest Regressor, a powerful ensemble learning technique for regression tasks.
+This Model is designed as a Random Forest Classifier, a powerful ensemble learning technique for regression tasks.
 It consists of an ensemble of multiple decision trees, each trained on a random subset of the training data.
 The predictions of these individual trees are aggregated to make the final prediction.

 # Components
 1. Decision Trees: The core building blocks of the Random Forest Regressor.
 Each decision tree learns a set of rules to split the data into smaller subsets based on the features, aiming to minimize the variance of the target variable within each subset.